fbpx

 How to prevent design weaknesses:

-• Use threat modeling for access control, critical testing, application logic, and core flows.
+• Use threat modeling for access control, rigorous testing, application logic, and core flows.
+Picture it as the rigorous safety checks a new skyscraper must pass, scrutinizing every nook and cranny for potential weaknesses.

 Identification and Authentication Failures